 If you have taken a ranitidine product and have experienced side effects, talk to the doctor right away.
 If you don’t have any symptoms, you may also want to talk to a health care provider to discuss alternate medications.

 If you used Zantac or generic ranitidine for more than a year and were then diagnosed with bladder, colorectal, intestinal, stomach, gastric, kidney, liver, lung, pancreatic, prostate, or breast cancer, you may be eligible for compensation.
-Talk to an attorney to find out how they can help you take legal action.
+Talk to a Columbus Zantac attorney to find out how they can help you take legal action.

-What Kind of Compensation Can I Get in a Zantac Lawsuit?
+What Kind of Compensation Can I Get in a Zantac Lawsuit in Columbus?

 The compensation you may get in a Zantac/ranitidine lawsuit will vary depending on the extent of your injury and your personal situation.
 Here’s what you may be looking at.